wp-blocks/ISOToLanguage/README.md

 ### ISO Country Code

 ISO 3166-1-alpha-2 is the standard for country codes.
 It defines two-letter codes that are unique to each country.
-For example, the country code for the United Kingdom is `UK`, the country code for France is `FR`, and the country code for
+For example, the country code for the United Kingdom is `GB`, the country code for France is `FR`, and the country code for
 Spain is `ES`.

 ### Language Code